sarahhart1997/regal-regex-a17/README.md

 Now that we understand the valuable uses of these functions let's learn how to use them!

 ### Character Classes
+Character classes search for patterns based on the what that item is.
+Instead of trying to match specific characters or patterns.
+Common examples of this include:
+- /d - Matches any number (0-9)
+- /w - Matches any word
+- [] - Allows you to match custom character sets such as [A-D].
+Search for every instance of that character [ABC] seperately or adding ^ will match every character except A, B and C in [^ABC]

 ### Quantifiers
+Quantifiers appear after a pattern and set the limits or boundaries that must be fufilled in order for that string to be matched.

+- ? = Allows a pattern 0 or 1 times
+- * = Allows 0 or many times
+- + = Allows 1 or more times
+- {min, max} = explicit counts of pattern

 ### Anchors
 ### Lookarounds
 ### Modifiers